initialxy/initialxy-file-server/README.md

     cd ..
     ./build

-To run this app in dev mode, run
+To run this app in dev mode

     ./run --debug